jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

   functions that wait for an arbitrary time length (udelay and mdelay).
 The default value is 0.

+- ``ENABLE_TRBE_FOR_NS``: This flag is used to enable access of trace buffer control registers from NS ELs, NS-EL2 or NS-EL1(when NS-EL2 is implemented but unused) when FEAT_TRBE is implemented.
+This flag is disabled by default.

 GICv3 driver options
 --------------------